• Skip to primary navigation

 STORAGE AND FREEZING

-Storing: To store this raspberry cream cheese frosting, place it in an airtight container or piping bag and store it in the fridge for up to one week.
+Storing: To store raspberry cream cheese frosting, place it in an airtight container or piping bag and store it in the fridge for up to one week.
 Keep your baked goods that are topped with this in the fridge too.

 A chocolate cake topped with raspberry cream cheese frosting and fresh raspberries on a white plate.